 The beginning of Harlech Road is mostly shaded with tall trees, and the road is mostly paved, giving you comfortability while walking.
 One indicator to know that you are on the right track is that you should pass by a waterfall called Lugard Waterfall.
 Harlech Road is part of a loop called the Peak Circle Walk, which is a very popular circuit for runners and joggers around Victoria Peak.

-Walk down Harlech Road for approximately one kilometre and you will find yourself next to a gazebo.
+Walk down Harlech Road for one kilometre and you will find yourself next to a gazebo.
 When you find yourself by the gazebo, there will be an intersection that splits into three streets Harlech Road, Lugard Road, and Hatton Road.
 Stay on Harlech Road as it will naturally converge onto Hatton Road (Lung Fu Shan Fitness Trail).
-The fitness trail is also paved with ample amount of shade from the bushes and trees that surround the trail.
+The fitness trail is also paved with an ample amount of shade from the bushes and trees that surround the trail.

 At this point in time, you should be on Lung Fu Shan Fitness Trail, there should be signs along the way to keep you on track in the right direction.
 The path is very peaceful, with many secluded areas to make you feel at rest and at peace.
 When you approach a picnic area on the path, you will have made it to the Pinewood Battery!
 It is located conveniently within and behind the Lu Fu Shan Fitness Trail Picnic Area.
 Once you arrive, it’s hard to not feel moved by the historical presence of these structures.
 The Pinewood Battery reminds the public of bygone wars and human conflicts, giving it a more emotional connection with people visiting this ruin.